james-clarusway/katakoda/kubernetes-objects/step4.md

 `kubectl rollout history deploy clarus-deploy --revision=1`{{copy}}

-- List the `Deployment`, `ReplicaSet` and `Pods` of `mynginx` deployment using a label, and explain that the original ReplicaSet has been scaled up back to three and second ReplicaSet has been scaled down to zero.
+- List the `Deployment`, `ReplicaSet` and `Pods` of `mynginx` deployment using a label, and see that the original ReplicaSet has been scaled up back to three and second ReplicaSet has been scaled down to zero.

 `kubectl get deploy,rs,po -l app=container-info`{{copy}}